hujhax/austin-improv-wiki/List of Austin Improv Shows.md

 * *[[The Free Fringe]]*

 ### Mainstage Productions
 The Hideout's mainstage shows happen at 8pm on Saturdays.
 Starting in 2010, each show has had a run that lasts for two months -- though on rare occasions, especially successful shows are 'held over' into 6pm productions in the following month.
+For more information see the [[List of Hideout Mainstage Shows in Chronological Order]].

 * *[[The Great Mundane]]*
 * *[[Cops and Lawyers]]*